NCERT Solutions for Class 12 Biology Chapter 10 – Free PDF Download

 (a) Single cell protein (SCP)

-- Some free living nitrogen-fixing bacteria, Azotobacter and Azospirillium, and some nitrogen-fixing cyanobacteria – Nostoc, Oscillitoria, and Anabena are found here.
+(v) Some free living nitrogen-fixing bacteria, Azotobacter and Azospirillum, and some nitrogen-fixing cyanobacteria – Nostoc, Oscillitoria, and Anabaena are found here.

 14. Arrange the following in the decreasing order (most important first) of their importance, for the welfare of human society.
 Give reasons for your answer.
 Biogas, Citric acid, Penicillin and Curd.